OpenCLIM/citycat-dafni/README.md

 If the original results are used without interpolation, then there is likely to be missing data at asset locations.

 ## <a name="png">Create PNG map of max depth</a>
-Rasterio is used to create a 1280 x 960 pixel map of maximum.
+Rasterio is used to create a 1280 x 960 pixel map of maximum depth.
 This image is intended to enable quick interpretation of results but it may not always provide a good visualisation as the colour scale has a maximum value of 1m.